tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 patterns.

-Recent studies have also begun utilizing more complex or realistic sitmuli when assessing the influence of variability on category learning.
+Recent studies have also begun utilizing more complex or realistic stimuli when assessing the influence of variability on category learning.
 Wahlheim et al. (2012) conducted one such study.
-In a within-participants design, participants were trained on bird categories with either high repetitions of a few exemplars, or few repetitions of many exemplars.
+In a within-participants design, participants were trained on bird categories with either many repetitions of a few exemplars, or with few repetitions of many exemplars.
 Across four different experiments, which were conducted to address an unrelated question on metacognitive judgements, the researchers consistently found that participants generalized better to novel species following training with more unique exemplars (i.e. higher variability), while high repetition training produced significantly better performance categorizing the specific species they had trained on.
 A variability advantage was also found in the relatively complex domain of rock categorization (Nosofsky et al., 2019).
 For 10 different rock categories, participants were trained with either many repetitions of 3 unique examples of each category, or few repetitions of 9 unique examples, with an equal number of total training trials in each group (the design also included 2 other conditions less amenable to considering the impact of variation).
 The high-variability group, trained with 9 unique examples, showed significantly better generalization performance than the other conditions.